goinnn/django-multiselectfield/README.rst

 Example project
 ===============

-In the source tree, you will find a directory called  `example <https://github.com/goinnn/django-multiselectfield/tree/master/example/>`_.
-It contains a readily setup project that uses django-multiselectfield.
+There is a fully configured example project in the `example directory <https://github.com/goinnn/django-multiselectfield/tree/master/example/>`_.
 You can run it as usual:

 .. code-block:: bash

-    python manage.py syncdb --noinput
+    python manage.py migrate  # or python manage.py syncdb --noinput
     python manage.py loaddata app_data
     python manage.py runserver